azinneera/Homework1/README.md

 Use an SSH application and SSH to bandit0@bandit.labs.overthewire.org.
 Then read the password from the file readme on the home directory.
 The password in the file is for the bandit1 user which is the user for the next level.

+**Learning/Conclusion**

+Possibilities are there to receive a few prompts regarding RSA keys, or a warning that someone may be eavesdropping on you.
+Research and remove keys belonging to the hostname to overcome this issue.

 ![bandit0](https://cloud.githubusercontent.com/assets/18344003/14378257/a6d3323c-fd91-11e5-8dc8-b7046b2602b4.jpg)

 bandit1